Death by Chocolate Cheesecake

 Platter Talk Brooks, you have worn many hats throughout your career.
 You’ve worked in hospitality, radio, as a commercial voice-over talent, writer, and dad – just to name a few.
 Professionally and personally, which one(s) have you enjoyed the most?

 Brooks Professionally, my kitchen work brings the most enjoyment.
 On a personal level, parenthood gets top billing.
-The joy of parenting seems to have an infinite supply, and the challenges of raising kids certainly spices things up and keeps me on my toes!
-I’ve been most fortunate to have the ability to explore my varied interests through the years.
+The joy of parenting seems to have an infinite supply, and the challenges of raising kids certainly spice things up and keeps me on my toes!
+I’ve been most fortunate to have the ability to explore my varied interests over the years.
 Each one has contributed to where I am today, to the person I’ve become.
 Having gone full circle, the stainless steel environment of the kitchen is where I’m most happy, but it took trying on those hats to realize it.

 Platter Talk Typically, how frequently do you create something with the intent of putting it on your blog?